-Risk Our response to the risk Key observations communicated to the Audit Committee There is a risk of an inappropriate valuation model being applied, together with the risk of inappropriate inputs to the model/calculation being selected.
-The valuation of the unquoted investments is the key driver of the Company's net asset value and total return.
-Incorrect valuation could have a significant impact on the net asset value of the Company and therefore the return generated for shareholders.
-We obtained independent investment confirmations directly from the third-party Administrators for 100% of the investments validating the existence and unaudited NAV of those investments; As all of the investments have non-coterminous year ends, we obtained the most recent audited financial statements and performed the following procedures: - Confirmed that the audit reports were unqualified and issued by an international recognised audit firm; - Assessed that the audited financial statements are prepared using fair value principles that are consistent with FRS 102; and - Agreed the NAV per unit in the audited financial statements to the NAV used at the corresponding valuation date. to the Addit Committee

-Risk Our response to the risk Key observations communicated to the Audit Committee We determined and challenged the appropriateness of the valuation basis and assumptions applied to unquoted investments by confirming for the most recent investment acquisitions and disposals occurring during the year that NAV per unit was used as a transaction price; Where there was no evidence of trading, we have performed additional procedures in order to understand the movement in fair value since the last audited NAV including enquiries of the Investment manager, inspection of the investor statements, assessing changes in the underlying portfolio, changes in market conditions and movements in foreign exchange rates; Where movements exceeded our expectations, we performed detailed analysis to understand the driving forces of the movement by considering specific news and performance reports of the fund.
+Risk Our response to the risk Key observations communicated to the Audit Committee

+We obtained independent

+investment confirmations

+directly from the third-party

+Administrators for 100% of

+the investments validating

+the existence and unaudited

+NAV of those investments;

+As all of the investments

+have non-coterminous year

+ends, we obtained the most

+recent audited financial

+statements and performed

+the following procedures:

+- Confirmed that the audit

+reports were unqualified

+and issued by an

+international recognised

+audit firm;

+- Assessed that the audited

+financial statements are

+prepared using fair value

+principles that are

+consistent with FRS 102;

+and

+- Agreed the NAV per unit

+in the audited financial

+statements to the NAV

+used at the

+corresponding valuation

+date.

-Risk Our response to the risk Key observations communicated to the Audit Committee We verified that investments are carried in accordance with the Company's accounting policies and FRS 102 and that the unrealised gains/losses are accounted for correctly in the statement of comprehensive income; and We performed cut off testing to verify that year end investment transactions were accounted for in the correct period.
+Risk Our response to the risk Key observations communicated to the Audit Committee

+We have performed

+procedures in order to

+understand the movement in

+fair value since the last

+audited NAV including

+enquiries of the Investment

+Manager, inspection of the

+investor statements,

+assessing changes in the

+underlying portfolio, changes

+in market conditions and

+movements in foreign

+exchange rates.

+Where movements exceeded

+our expectations, we

+performed detailed analysis

+to understand the driving

+forces of the movement by

+considering specific news

+and performance reports of

+the fund.

+We verified that investments

+are carried in accordance

+with the Company's

+accounting policies and

+FRS 102 and that the

+unrealised gains/losses are

+accounted for correctly in the

+statement of comprehensive

+income; and

+We performed cut off testing

+to verify that year end

+transactions were accounted

+for in the correct period.

+for in the correct period.